 How Often Should You Clean the Aeropress?

 If you use your Aeropress to make coffee daily, you should clean it using the method discussed above at least once a week.
 Not only will it allow you to coffee with a delicious taste but it’ll also maximize the lifespan of your device.
-We also recommend you use tap water to rinse your Aeropress after every use.
+I also recommend you use tap water to rinse your Aeropress after every use.

 Can You Use Dishwater to Clean Aeropress?